Cluedrew/iron-space/README.md

 Taking it a step further, a couple of components have to be activated every frame and it doesn't matter the order between them.
 Hence we could activate them down the pool.

+##### AI
+Controls how the GameObject acts.
+Most will have to be custom built for each type of GameObject.
+Duplication might be able to be cut down with a State Class system or similar code sharing stratagies but that will wait for a while yet.

+##### Graphics
+Draws the graphical repersentation of the GameObject onto screen.
+Pretty simple, some special instances may have to be made for special graphical effects, but those will not come into effect for a while.

+##### Physics
+Defines the collidable (and clickable) area of the object.
+Is also responable for moving the object forward in time.
+Hence they have to main features, an `update` function that moves them forward in time and `collides` pedicate.

+For now all physics bodies are circles.

+##### Audio
+May not actually need an audio component, the interface around the audio service may be enough.
+However some block of code to act as a reference counter may be useful.
+Or not, this is not going to be in the first wave.